SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 2. Click **OK** and ignore the unsupported operating system warning.
 3. Click on the **+** icon to add a new **MySQL Connection**.
 <img src="images/mysql_workbench.png"/>
-4. Setup the new connection to MySQL using the server name, username, and password.
+4. Setup the new connection to MySQL using the server name, username, and password that you created previously.Go to azure portal Click on **resource groups>ODL_dms_XXXX-cloudrg>Click on MySQL server>Overview.** You can copy servername and username from overview page.

 * Connection Name: **bikestoreshop**
 * Hostname: **servername.mysql.database.azure.com**